measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 The `Client` class is the one you use to start interacting with the orchestrator services.
-Once you have constructed a client with the default constructor, you can configure it by settings these attributes:
+Once you have constructed a client with the default constructor, you can configure it by setting these attributes:

 The `logger` attribute can be override to use a custom logger.
 By default, the global MeasurementKit logger is used.